 Johanna’s Durhamfoodie blog features local food events, cookbook reviews, artisanal product reviews, and on-the-spot reporting through her Twitter feed.
 Her Triangle Foodie Tweet-up’s—a meet-up of food lovers sponsored by local eateries—sell out in minutes of being posted online.
 Johanna is often invited to put her taste buds to work as a judge, and even judged artisanal beers at the Good Food Awards in San Francisco in 2011.
-She is also very committed to the farm-to-fork movement, working closely with the Carolina Farm Stewardship Association (CFSA) promoting its annual farm tours through social media and public relations, most recently instructing farmers on how to use social media to promote their individual products thanks to a grant from the Golden Leaf Foundation.
+She is also very committed to the farm-to-fork movement, having worked closely with the Carolina Farm Stewardship Association (CFSA) promoting its annual farm tours through social media and public relations, and instructing farmers on how to use social media to promote their individual products thanks to a grant from the Golden Leaf Foundation.